 This hotel is gorgeously situated inside a Peranakan style building – a sumptuous mansion that dates back to the 1920s.
 The beautifully restored mansion boasts porcelain tiled floors and teak wood furnishings for a supremely luxurious stay.

-Set on the banks of the river, guests can spend time lazing next to the outdoor pool or enjoying treatments at the hotel spa.
+Set on the banks of the river, guests at the Majestic Malacca Hotel can spend time lazing next to the outdoor pool or enjoying treatments at the hotel spa.
 The hotel’s restaurant serves Kristang (mixed Malaccan-Portuguese) cuisine, where you can enjoy meals surrounded by antiques and artifacts.

 If you can tear yourself away, the Hang Tuah Plaza, among other sights, are within easy walking distance.